mitchellkrogza/Badd-Boyz-Hosts/README.md

 Therefore if a domain name is resolved by the `hosts` file, the request never leaves your computer.

 Having a smart `hosts` file goes a long way towards blocking malware, adware, ransomware, porn and other nuisance web sites.

+A hosts file like this causes any lookups to any of the listed domains to resolve back to your localhost so it prevents any outgoing connections to the listed domains.

 ## WHERE DO I PUT THIS ON MY COMPUTER?
 To modify your current `hosts` file, look for it in the following places and modify it with a text